perses/perses/GOVERNANCE.md

   * understanding of how the team works (policies, processes for testing and code review, etc),
   * understanding of the project's code base and coding and documentation style.

-A new maintainer must be proposed by an existing maintainer by sending an email to the private maintainer mailing list (perses-team@googlegroups.com).
-A 2/3 majority of existing maintainers must vote to approve a new maintainer.
-After the new maintainer is approved, they will be added to the private maintainer mailing list.
+A new maintainer must be proposed by an existing team member by sending an email to the private mailing list (perses-team@googlegroups.com).
+A 2/3 majority of team members must vote to approve a new maintainer.
+After the new maintainer is approved, they will be added to the private team member mailing list.

 ## Voting